John M. Bednar, M.D.

 Education and Experience

 Dr. Bednar worked at Cooper Hospital in Camden from 1987 to 1990 gaining experience and expertise in treating patients with severe trauma injuries of the upper extremity.
 From 1990 to 1993 Dr. Bednar joined the faculty at the University of Pennsylvania Department of Orthopaedic surgery in the hand surgery division.
 His tenure at Penn included basic science research on nerve regeneration.
-In 1993, he proudly joined The Hand Centers to continue his interest and passion in hand and upper extremity research, academics, and patient care with other internationally renowned clinicians.
+In 1993, he proudly joined Philadelphia Hand to Shoulder Center to continue his interest and passion in hand and upper extremity research, academics, and patient care with other internationally renowned clinicians.
 Since that time, Dr. Bednar has contributed greatly to the growing body of knowledge in the young field of hand surgery through research, publications, and invited lectures.
 He is currently active as a Clinical Associate Professor at Thomas Jefferson University Hospital.
 Dr. Bednar’s practice focuses on disorders of the hand, wrist, arm and elbow with additional expertise in arthoroscopy, wrist ligament injuries, rheumatoid hand deformity, Dupuytren's contracture, as well as upper extremity nerve related injuries.

 His personal interest in saltwater fishing, horses, and dog training give him extra insight into the treatment and special needs of patients injured in the pursuit of these interests.